superpikar/fuse-webview-app/README.md

 ## Note for developer
 - Module not found if require js using relative path.
 I dont know why.
 Thus, I use require js using absolute path in all js.
+- Resource Color not applied on builded app.
+Looking for solution.

 ## Reference
 - go back in webview